Rachamv/SMS/employee/documentoffice.md

 - Changed the data type of the `email` field to `EmailField` to ensure valid email addresses.
 - Removed the foreign key relationships to `EmployeeAddressInfo`, `EducationInfo`, `TrainingInfo`, `EmployeeJobInfo`, and `ExperienceInfo` as they were not explicitly mentioned.

-With these modifications, the `PersonalInfo` model now represents the essential personal information of an employee in the school management system.
+With these modifications, the `EmployeeInfo` model now represents the essential personal information of an employee in the school management system.